tarxf/Splatoon-3-Post-Printer/README.md

 1. download and extract the [LUFA library](https://github.com/abcminiuser/lufa) github repository into the sp3-print dir.
 Rename the extracted folder to ```LUFA```

 1. make sure [python3 is installed](https://www.python.org/downloads/).
-The easiest way to figure if you already have it is to open a terminal and type ```python3 --version```
+The easiest way to figure if you already have it is to open a terminal and type ```python3 --version```, if it yields an error then you must install it.

 1. next, you'll get the Pillow imaging library. the command line to install it is: